Domanic-Gill/NoteScanner/README.md

 # NoteScanner
-Android app for performing OCR on handwritten notes using Neural networks
+Android app for performing OCR on handwritten notes using Support Vector Machines.